fredescloux/pomelo-grc-takehome/README.md

   - Invalid JWTs are treated as regular input

 # Notes
-- Used Vite for the first time — so fast and intuitive!
+- Used Vite for the first time: so fast and intuitive!
 - Leveraged jose instead of jsonwebtoken
 - Gained hands-on experience with Firebase in a React app